panda3d/panda3d-docs/optimization/index.rst

 slow, often react by trying to reduce the number of polygons.
 This almost never makes any difference whatsoever.
 Back in the mid-90's, reducing polygon counts was a reasonable strategy to make games faster.
-That strategy just doesn't work any more.
+That strategy just doesn't work anymore.
 The reason for this is that video card manufacturers have been increasing the polygon limits of their video cards by leaps and bounds.
-In fact, they've raised the polygon limit so high that you almost never hit that limit any more: you usually hit some other limit first.
+In fact, they've raised the polygon limit so high that you almost never hit that limit
+anymore: you usually hit some other limit first.

 That's the key to modern performance tuning: knowing all the limits of the machine other than the polygon limit, and figuring out which of those